-There are many parts of fruits and veggies that are edible and yet folks have been unknowingly throwing them in the garbage or onto the compost pile!
+Many parts of fruits and veggies are edible, yet folks have been unknowingly throwing them in the garbage or into the compost pile!

 Read on, ladies and gents, and see which of these “waste” items you might consider using in your future recipes.